-Our selection of small chickens coops can house 2-5 chickens.
+Small chickens coops can house 2-5 chickens.

-Our medium sized coops house 4-6 chickens.
+Medium sized coops house 4-6 chickens.

-Our larger chicken coops can house 5-15 chickens based on the model.
+Larger chicken coops can house 5-15 chickens based on the model.
 These make great coops if you anticipate adding younger chickens to replenish laying chickens as they age out.

 Chickens will naturally roost at night.
 As it gets close to dark, chickens will go into the coop and hop onto the perches for the night.
 Chickens will need about 6-10 inches of linear space per chicken to roost.
 Bantams will need about 6-8 inches.
 You’ll notice in the winter months, the chickens will move in close together on the perches and in the summer they will need their space.
 Make sure there is enough linear space for them to spread out a bit in the summer to regulate their body temperature.

-A 12x12 inch box is needed for a chicken to lay her eggs.
+A 12×12 inch box is needed for a chicken to lay her eggs.
 There should be one nesting box per 4-5 chickens.
 Placing 1-2 inches of nesting material will help prevent eggs from breaking and help keep the boxes cleaner.
 Make sure your coop has ample nesting boxes.
 Overcrowding the hens in the boxes, can lead to more traffic and they can accidentally break their eggs.